rust-lang/rust/src/doc/rustc/src/tests/index.md

 ### Filters

-Bare arguments (those without a `-` prefix) are treated as filters which will only run tests whose name matches one of those strings.
+Positional arguments (those without a `-` prefix) are treated as filters which will only run tests whose name matches one of those strings.
 The filter will match any substring found in the full path of the test function.
 For example, if the test function `it_works` is located in the module `utils::paths::tests`, then any of the filters `works`, `path`, `utils::`, or `utils::paths::tests::it_works` will match that test.

 See [Selection options](#selection-options) for more options to control which